British artists' suppliers, 1650-1950 - P

-Other artists known through marked canvases to have used Poole in the 1780s and subsequently include Lemuel Francis Abbott (Viscount Bridport, 1785, marked indistinctly: T?
-POOLE/ HIGH HOLBO[RN]/ LINNEN, and William Cowper, 1792, marked similarly, both National Portrait Gallery), William Beechey (1st Duke of Montagu, c.1789-91, Sotheby’s 14 April 2011, duty stamp for canvas roll 135 yards long by 75cm wide, marked: J. POOLE./ High Holborn./ British Linen),
+Other artists known through marked canvases to have used Poole in the 1780s and subsequently include Lemuel Francis Abbott (Viscount Bridport, 1795, marked indistinctly: T?
+POOLE/ HIGH HOLBO[RN]/ LINNEN, and William Cowper, 1792, marked similarly, both National Portrait Gallery) and William Beechey (1st Duke of Montagu, c.1789-91, Sotheby’s 14 April 2011, duty stamp for canvas roll 135 yards long by 75cm wide, marked: J. POOLE./ High Holborn./ British Linen).

 In the early 1800s or undated, two works after William Hoare(?), Charles Wyndham, 2nd Earl of Egremont, marked: Canvasmaker, Jas.
 Poole, High Holborn, and Percy O'Brien, 9th Earl of Thomond, marked: James Poole, Linen (?), Petworth House, see C.H.
-Collins Baker, Catalogue of the Petworth Collection of Pictures in the possession of Lord Leconfield, 1920, pp.94, 98), and Henry Fuseli’s Kriemhild throws herself over Siegfried’s body, 1817?, marked: J POOLE/ HIGH HOLBORN/ LINNEN (Kunsthaus, Zurich, see Caroline Rae, A Technical Investigation into selected works by Henry Fuseli, Postgraduate Diploma in the Conservation of Easel Paintings Final Year Project, Courtauld Institute of Art, 2010, p.35) and John Trumbull (Infant Saviour and St John the Baptist, 1801, marked: Jos.
-Poole/ High Holborn/ Linen, Wadsworth Atheneum, Hartford, Connecticut, see Katlan 1987 p.311; see also Sizer 1950 pp.100-5).
+Collins Baker, Catalogue of the Petworth Collection of Pictures in the possession of Lord Leconfield, 1920, pp.94, 98), and Henry Fuseli’s Kriemhild throws herself over Siegfried’s body, 1817?, marked: J POOLE/ HIGH HOLBORN/ LINNEN (Kunsthaus, Zurich, see Caroline Rae, A Technical Investigation into selected works by Henry Fuseli, Postgraduate Diploma in the Conservation of Easel Paintings Final Year Project, Courtauld Institute of Art, 2010, p.35), Francis Bourgeois' Religion in the Desert, marked: Poole/ High Holborn/ London (Dulwich Picture Gallery, see Ingamells 2008 p.98) and John Trumbull (Infant Saviour and St John the Baptist, 1801, marked: Jas.
+Poole/ High Holburne/ Linen, Wadsworth Atheneum, Hartford, Connecticut, see Kornhauser 1996 p.747; Katlan 1987 p.311).

 Poole was owed £36 by Arthur William Devis in 1798 and £40 by Thomas Lawrence in 1801 (Farington vol.3, p.998, vol.4, p.1525).
 Sir George Beaumont ordered colours from Poole, 1798 (Farington vol.3, p.1030) and the 3rd Earl of Egremont also used him, 1799-1800, conceivably for canvas for Thomas Phillips to use as described above (Petworth House Archives PHA/7557).
 Joseph Farington noted that he was unable to obtain Ultramarine from Poole, 1798; he was shown canvases prepared in West's manner at Poole's shop by Daniel, 1803 (Farington vol.3, p.1076, vol.5, p.1958).

-Benjamin Blythe Powell (c.1829-70) was listed in the 1861 census at 21 Old Haymarket, Liverpool, as an oil and colourman, age 32, born in Shropshire, wife Mary Ann, age 40.
-Powell died in 1870, described as an oil and colourman, late of Old Haymarket, leaving an estate of under £4000.
+Benjamin Blythe Powell (1829-70), son of Thomas and Anne Powell, was baptised at Malpas, Cheshire, in 1829.
+He can be found in census records.
+In 1851, living with his parents in Union Place, Liverpool, as a practical engineeer, age, 22.
+In 1861 at 21 Old Haymarket, Liverpool, as an oil and colourman, age 32, born in Shropshire, wife Mary Ann, age 40.
+Powell died in 1870, age 41, described as an oil and colourman of Old Haymarket, leaving an estate of under £4000.

 Powell’s label can be found on Samuel Walters’ Merchant Ship Robert L. Lane, label ‘From B.B.
-Powell/ Artists’ Colourman/ and Manufacturer of/ Paints, Colours and Varnishes…’ (New York Historical Society, see Katlan 1987 p.301, repr.
+Powell/ Artists’ Colourman/ and Manufacturer of/ Paints, Colours and Varnishes…21 Old Haymarket, Liverpool’ (New York Historical Society, see Katlan 1987 p.301, repr.
 Katlan 1992 p.462).